YouTube and Twitter may be banned in Russia: what is the reason

 Moreover, in the case of YouTube, it is possible that Roskomnadzor will be able to make it unsuitable for use in Russia.

-“The heavier the content that a platform generates, the easier it is to sanction it.
-If we talk about Youtube, then you can thus reduce the quality by making obstacles with the help of equipment that is on the side of the telecom operator.
-As a result, it seems like it will not be blocked, but it will be difficult to use it, ”explained Kozlyuk.
-According to him, the Russians in this case will lose the opportunity to stream on YouTube or watch videos there in good quality.
+“The heavier the content that a particular platform generates, the easier it is to apply sanctions to it.
+If we talk about Youtube, then you can reduce the quality in this way by making obstacles using equipment that is on the side of the telecom operator.
+As a result, it seems that it will not be blocked, but it will be difficult to use,” Kozlyuk explained.
+According to him, in this case Russians will lose the opportunity to stream on YouTube or watch videos there in good quality.

 In theory, Roskomnadzor has the technical ability to restrict traffic to certain sites, Kozlyuk explains.
 At the level of telecom operators, DPI equipment is already being implemented, which can isolate a certain type of traffic and manipulate it.

-“For example, YouTube traffic will be isolated within the entire stream, the rest will be skipped, and the YouTube speed will be limited,” Kozlyuk explained.
+“For example, YouTube traffic will be isolated within the entire stream, the rest will be passed through, and YouTube speed will be limited,” Kozlyuk explained.

-True, he made a reservation that much depends on the decision of the leaders of the same Google, YouTube, Twitter and Facebook: "Will they resist, like Telegram, or let everything go by chance, as Linkedin did."
-Roskomnadzor failed to block Telegram in Russia: the department fought the messenger for more than two years, but eventually canceled the blocking in the summer of 2020, and in November even started its own Telegram channel.
+True, he made a reservation that a lot depends on the decision of the leaders of the same Google, YouTube, Twitter and Facebook: “Will they resist, like Telegram, or let everything take its course, like Linkedin did.”
+Roskomnadzor failed to block Telegram in Russia: the agency fought with the messenger for more than two years, but eventually lifted the block in the summer of 2020, and in November even started its own channel on Telegram.

 Ghazaryan also admits that formal blocking of YouTube or Twitter is possible, but reminds that there are plenty of ways to circumvent the restrictions.

-“And if we take into account that almost all Russian Internet users use these resources, then the consequences of the fact that by 90 million users sharply start using blocking bypass means will be quite unpredictable,” he said.
+“And if we consider that these resources are used by almost all Russian Internet users, then the consequences of the fact that 90 million of our users will suddenly start using means of bypassing blocking will be quite unpredictable,” he noted.

 What claims to YouTube and Twitter appeared before

 Roskomnadzor has previously accused foreign services Twitter and YouTube of censorship.
-So, on Tuesday, November 17, the department sent a letter to Google demanding to cancel the restrictions imposed on the channel of TV presenter Vladimir Solovyov “Soloviev LIVE” on YouTube.
+So, on Tuesday, November 17, the department sent a letter to Google demanding to lift the restrictions imposed against TV presenter Vladimir Solovyov’s “Soloviev LIVE” channel on YouTube.

-According to the ministry, Solovyov's releases did not make it into the Trending section of video hosting, "although this happened regularly before."
+According to the department, Solovyov’s releases were not included in the “Trending” section of the video hosting service, “although this previously happened regularly.”

-“This situation can be regarded as an attempt by the YouTube administration to restrict the distribution of materials by a popular Russian author, to prevent the growth of his audience,” Roskomnadzor said.
+“This situation can be regarded as an attempt by the YouTube administration to limit the distribution of materials by a popular Russian author and prevent the growth of his audience,” Roskomnadzor said.

 Soloviev himself has repeatedly complained about not falling into YouTube trends on his channel.
 He also claimed that his subscribers did not receive broadcast notifications on his channel.

-YouTube has previously flagged RT's documentary about the US protests as “inappropriate and offensive”.
-Roskomnadzor responded by recommending that Russian media use Russian video hosting platforms instead of YouTube.
+YouTube previously labeled an RT documentary about protests in the US as “inappropriate and offensive.”
+Roskomnadzor responded to this by recommending that Russian media use Russian video hosting platforms instead of YouTube.

-Roskomnadzor also contacted Google in September this year: a warning appeared on the hosting before watching a film by VGTRK TV presenter Alexander Rogatkin "Beslan" that the film might not suit part of the audience.
+Roskomnadzor also contacted Google in September of this year: a warning appeared on the hosting before watching the film “Beslan” by VGTRK TV presenter Alexander Rogatkin, stating that the film may not be suitable for part of the audience.

-“This content, according to members of the YouTube community, contains material that may intimidate or shock some users,” reads the warning.
-To date, Rogatkin's film has collected almost 252 thousand views.
+“This content has been determined by the YouTube community to contain material that may be disturbing or shocking to some users,” the warning reads.
+To date, Rogatkin’s film has collected almost 252 thousand views.

 You may be interested in: top New York news, stories of our immigrants and helpful tips about life in the Big Apple - read it all on ForumDaily New York

-For comparison, Yuri Dud's film about the tragedy in Beslan, which was scolded by many pro-government journalists (including Solovyov) for “justifying terrorism,” received more than 22 million views.
+For comparison, Yuri Dud’s film about the tragedy in Beslan, which many pro-government journalists (including Solovyov) criticized for “justifying terrorism,” collected more than 22 million views.

-“YouTube is trying to use all its possible tools to restrict the Russian media, Russian authors who hold a patriotic and neutral position, an objective position,” the Russia 24 TV channel quoted Alexander Malkevich, the first deputy chairman of the Russian Public Chamber's media commission. - Limits them in the so-called monetization, tries to do everything so that people who work honestly in relation to their country, to its history, do not earn.
-And at the same time, only those who spit on our country, memory, history, solve problems of an ideological, anti-Russian nature can earn money ”.
+“YouTube is trying to limit the Russian media, Russian authors who take a patriotic and neutral position, an objective position with all possible tools,” the Rossiya 24 TV channel quoted Alexander Malkevich, first deputy chairman of the media commission of the Public Chamber of Russia. — It limits them in so-called monetization, tries to do everything so that people who work honestly towards their country, towards its history, do not earn money.
+And at the same time, only those who spit on our country, memory, history, and solve problems of an ideological, anti-Russian nature can earn money.”

 Read also on ForumDaily:

-'Being a Republican in a' blue 'state is dangerous': Russian-speaking politician on the US elections
+'Being a Republican in a 'blue' state is dangerous': Russian-speaking politician - about the US elections

 U.S. Congress calls for sanctions for Navalny's poisoning